Tube Feeding - Puppies or Kittens

 - Over feeding

-(Food should be mom's temperature before feeding and give slowly)
+(Food should be mom's temperature before feeding.
+Give slowly.)

 - Incorrect or poor quality mixture